aron123/infosystems-21-22-II/products-database.md

    ]
 },
 ```

-- `id`: ID of the product.
-- `title`: Name of the product.
-- `description`: Description of the product.
-- `price`: Price in US dollars.
-- `imgUrl`: URL of the product image.
-- `brand`: Brand name.
-- `categories`: List of categories the product belongs to.

 ## Reference
 J. McAuley, C. Targett, J. Shi, A. van den Hengel: Image-based recommendations on styles and substitutes.
 SIGIR, 2015.